NuGet/docs.microsoft.com-nuget/docs/Guides/api/query-for-all-published-packages.md

 ## Initialize a cursor

-The first piece of a reliable catalog reader is implementing a cursor.
+The first step in building a reliable catalog reader is implementing a cursor.
 For full details about the design of a catalog cursor, see the [catalog reference document](../../api/catalog-resource.md#cursor).
-In short, cursor is just a point in time up to which you have processed events in the catalog.
+In short, cursor is a point in time up to which you have processed events in the catalog.
 Events in the catalog represent package publishes and other package changes.
 If you care about all packages ever published to NuGet (since the beginning of time), you would initialize your cursor to a "minimum value" timestamp (e.g. `DateTime.MinValue` in .NET).
 If you care only about packages published starting now, you would use the current timestamp as your initial cursor value.

 For this guide, we'll initialize our cursor to a timestamp one hour ago.
 For now, just save that timestamp in memory.